Jacobventer/SMS-Spam-Detection-using-NLP/README.md

 ## 📂 Project Structure
 - `data/`: Dataset or download instructions.
 - `notebooks/`: Main Jupyter notebook used for training and evaluation.
-- `src/`: (Optional) Python scripts for preprocessing and modeling.
 - `results/`: Visual results like confusion matrix and performance plots.
 - `README.md`: Project summary and how to run the code.
 - `requirements.txt`: Required Python packages.